Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Study 2: Comparing Metaphor-Fluid VUI to a Default VUI

-In contrast, for the Default VUI, we utilized responses directly transcribed from Google Assistant as of 10/28/2024.
+In contrast, for the Default VUI ({characterized as a single-metaphor static VUI}), we utilized responses directly transcribed from Google Assistant as of 10/28/2024.
 We selected Google Assistant because it explicitly embodies the widely recognized "Assistant" metaphor, and its persona design is well-documented.
 According to Google's conversation designers \cite{Pradhan_Lazar_2021}:

 \begin{quote} Google Assistant is characterized as a young woman from Colorado, the youngest daughter of a research librarian and a physics professor.
 She holds a B.A. in history from Northwestern University, an elite research institution in the United States.
 Her backstory includes winning \$100,000 on \textit{Jeopardy Kids Edition} as a child, working as a personal assistant to a famous late-night TV satirical pundit, and enjoying activities like kayaking. \end{quote}